BrockHerion/brockherion.dev/src/pages/blog/posts/three-ways-to-center-a-div-in-tailwind.md

 title: Three ways to center a div using Tailwind CSS
 subTitle: Promise.all() is a method in JavaScript that you can use to resolve your Promises in parallel.
 It  returns a Promise with the results of the promises passed in.
 slug: three-ways-to-center-a-div-in-tailwind
-description: Promise.all() is a method in JavaScript that you can use to resolve your Promsies in parallel.
+description: Promise.all() is a method in JavaScript that you can use to resolve your Promises in parallel.
 It  returns a Promise with the results of the promises passed in.
 isPublished: false
 isFeatured: false
 publishedOn: "September 28, 2022"